Aquanty/rtd-hgs/docs/source/index.rst

-Zones ! creating In order to define a new zone, elements of the proper type must first be chosen using the instructions given in Section \ `2.4 <#sec:selecting_components>`__.
+Zones ! creating In order to define a new zone, elements of the proper type must first be chosen using the instructions given in Section :ref:`sec:selecting_components` .
 For example, 3-D block elements must first be selected before a new porous media or dual zone can be defined, 2-D rectangular faces are selected for fracture or surface zones, and 1-D segments are selected for channel, well, and tile zones.